laravel/docs/queues.md

         }
     }

 As you may have noticed in previous examples, batched jobs should typically check to see if the batch has been cancelled in their `handle` method.
-Alternatively, you may use the `SkipIfBatchCancelled` middelware:
+Alternatively, you may use the `SkipIfBatchCancelled` middleware:

     use Illuminate\Queue\Middleware\SkipIfBatchCancelled;